djfarly/gatsby-plugin-graphql-preview/README.md

 };
 ```

-Open a page that includes a query to your graphql-source and prepend `_preview/`
+Open a page that includes a query to your graphql-source and append `?preview=1`
 to your pathname in the browser.
 It should include a small ui to configure in
 which interval the endpoint should be polled.

 ## To do

 - Configuration
-  - Add option to set or transform path for preview pages (currently hardcoded)
+  - Add option to configure the serach/query param (currently hardcoded)
   - Add option for custom PreviewUI component (currently hardcoded)
 - Improve documentation and add examples
 - Add tests